Onchestos (mythology)

-In Greek mythology, Onchestos or Onchestus (Ancient Greek: Ογχηστός) was the eponymous founder of the city of Onchestus in Boeotia, where the Onchestian Poseidon had a temple and a statue.
+In Greek mythology, Onchestos or Onchestus (Ancient Greek: Ογχηστός) was the eponymous founder of the city of Onchestos in Boeotia, where the Onchestian Poseidon had a temple and a statue.

 Family

 Little is known about Onchestos and only two literary sources (Plutarch in Quaestiones Graecae and Pausanias in Description of Greece) gave information about him.
 In these accounts, he was described as the Boeotian son of Poseidon and father of Megareus and Abrota, wife of King Nisos.
 Onchestus's son and son-in-law were listed as kings of Megara.

 In some traditions, Onchestus was called the son of Boeotus.